sam-goodwin/zod-class/README.md

 # zod-class

-This is a small utility library to accompany [Zod](https://github.com/colinhacks/zod) to enable for Types and Schemas to be defined in one line by creating a Class.
+This is a small utility library to accompany [Zod](https://github.com/colinhacks/zod) that enables Types and Schemas to be defined in one line by creating a Class.

 ## Installation